 Your students can study Salem’s streams to get hands-on experiences that support next generation science standards and science, technology, engineering, and math concepts.

-Through a City stream program, students can do the following:
+Through the City’s Adopt-a-Stream program, students can do the following:

 - Test water quality

 City staff will work with you to tailor the stream studies for your class.
 The necessary tools and materials will be provided.

 Through the studies, your students will learn about stream habitats and how they support life.
 Students will also learn how to measure factors used to determine stream health and conditions.
 They will begin to develop an understanding of the local stream environment, what affects that environment, and ways they can help protect local streams.

 If there are no streams near your school, City staff can collect stream water and bring it to the classroom for your students to test.